-2.3.5.
 Training Details

-We performed the training with Pytorch Framework 1.7.1, Python 3.8.12, and NVIDIA RTX 2080Ti.
-The batch size was 16, the optimizer was AdamW [20], the initial learning rate was 2e-5, and the learning rate scheduler and warmup [21], earlystopping, were used.
+We performed the training using Pytorch Framework 1.7.1, Python 3.8.12, and NVIDIA RTX 2080Ti.
+The batch size was 16, the optimizer was AdamW [20], the initial learning rate was 2e-5, and learning rate scheduler and warmup [21] and earlystopping, were used.
 The max sequence length of BERT was 256 and the max token length of Charter BERT was 256.

-2.3.6.
 Evaluation

-We evaluate the models with the F1 score, precision, recall, and area under the curve (AUC) used in previous studies [22, 23].
+We evaluated the models based on the F1 score, precision, recall, and area under the curve (AUC) used in previous studies [22, 23].
 Each metric is defined as follows,

 Precision=True PositiveTrue Positive+False Positive